 To protect your skin before and after facelift surgery, sun protection and maintaining a good daily intake of water to keep the skin hydrated is essential.
 Ultraviolet rays from the sun are considered one of the leading contributors to premature ageing.
 Therefore, minimising direct UV exposure, wearing hats and using UV lotion is an important starting point in optimising skin quality.

 Smoking is another factor that can have harmful effects on your skin’s appearance and changing this negative habit can play a crucial role in minimising the problematic skin changes that occur.

 You can also speak to our dermal therapist about the right skincare products for optimising skin quality and texture.
-When indicated, non-surgical measures such as peels, laser treatments and microneedling can also be used to optimise your skin.
+When indicated, non-surgical measures such as peels, laser treatments and microneedling can also be used to optimise your skin after your surgery.

 Learn More about Face Lift Surgery

 When investing time and money in a procedure that demands attention to detail and a personalised surgical approach, it is important to do your research.
 Prices can vary significantly depending on the location and ‘name’ of a surgeon.
-Choosing a surgeon based on price alone is not the right approach and patients should rather use great results as a starting point.
+Choosing a surgeon based on price alone is not the right approach and patients should rather use great results, qualifications and experience as a starting point.

 If you would like to learn more about facelift surgery please contact The Plastic Surgery Clinic & Medispa today.

 Facelift Before and After

 Every patient is unique and results may vary.
 Surgery and all health regulated services carry risks that need to be discussed with your doctor to ensure you are fully informed and realistic outcomes have been explained.